Search Results for

 IOS

-Assume we have generated the ios folder, if not, see the link in ionic or capacitor for setting and running.
+This assumes you have already generated the ios folder.
+If not, see the link in ionic or capacitor for setting up and running.

-• Step 1: Open the project by Xcode then select It.
+• Step 1: Open the project in Xcode, then select it.

 • Step 3: Go to the URL Types and click on ‘+’.

-• Step 4: Enter com.casewhere.mobile to Identifier and URL Schemes.
+• Step 4: Enter com.casewhere.mobile in Identifier and URL Schemes.

 custome-url-scheme-ios